 15 Things to do with the Family at Malabar Farm State Park

-6. Take a hike.
+4. Take a hike.
 Malabar Farm has 12 miles of trails for hiking or horseback riding.
-Our favorite trail is the Butternut Trail, an easy hike that leads to a small cave that you can walk through.
+Our favorite trail is the Butternut Trail, an easy hike that leads to a small cave that you can walk-through.
 The cool temperatures inside the cave feel wonderful on a hot summer day.

-9. Overnight in the hostel or camp in the primitive campground.
+7. Spend the night camping in the primitive campground.

-15. Take a wagon ride around the property to learn more about the history of the farm and see how the forward thinking and sustainable farming practices of Louis Bromfield have been implemented and how they affect at Malabar Farm.
+15. Take a wagon ride around the property to learn more about the history of the farm and see how the forward-thinking and sustainable farming practices of Louis Bromfield have been implemented and how they affect Malabar Farm.

 Tips for Visiting Malabar Farm State Park